YuriSizov/godot-docs/classes/class_vector4.rst

 :ref:`bool<class_bool>` **is_normalized** **(** **)** |const|

-Returns ``true`` if the vector is normalized, i.e. its length is equal to 1.
+Returns ``true`` if the vector is normalized, i.e. its length is approximately equal to 1.

 .. rst-class:: classref-item-separator